The Complete Website Redesign Checklist

 Use of imagery: Make sure to incorporate high-quality media features in ways that support your message, such as photographs, icons, or vector art.
 Your imagery could showcase your product, like food for a restaurant website or your accommodations for a hotel website.
 A different option is to simply set the right mood, for example, with a soothing photo of plants in a nutrition and wellness website.

 Typography: This is the practice of arranging text relating to everything from the choice of font to the letter size and weight.
 While typography is an artform in itself, there are a few simple rules to guide you through the use of type for your website.
 Pick one to three fonts (but no more) and use them consistently throughout the site.
 The paragraph text should be the most easily legible, while the title font can be more on the decorative side, with unique touches like cursive or old-style serifs.
-This guide for font pairings can help you find more inspiration.

 07. Update your site’s content